If you’re thinking about living abroad, or you’ve already moved, there are two things you can do with your UK pension.

 Be patient

 While things can fall into place quickly, transferring your pension is likely to take some time.
+Typically a QROPS transfer can take several months to complete and there may be additional fees to prepare for throughout the process.

-What about the key pros and cons?
+What are the QROPS pros and cons?

 Here are some of the main benefits and risks associated with QROPS: